Albania: Insider tip 2026: Europe's cheapest holiday destination

 Albanian Riviera: Albania's most beautiful beaches from Ksamil to Vlora

-The Albanian Riviera is that The highlight of every Albanian holiday.
-The roughly 100 km long coastline between Vlora in the north and Saranda in the south offers turquoise waters, white marble sand, and dramatic cliffs – but at a fraction of the prices of Greece or Italy.
-Here are the Albania's most beautiful beaches:
+The Albanian Riviera is the highlight of any holiday in Albania.
+The approximately 100 km long coastline between Vlora in the north and Saranda in the south offers turquoise waters, white marble sand, and dramatic cliffs – but at a fraction of the price of Greece or Italy.
+Here are the most beautiful beaches in Albania:

-2. Dhërmi – The quietest Riviera place: 40 km north of Saranda, not yet overrun by tourism.
+2. Dhërmi – The quietest Riviera town: 40 km north of Saranda, not yet overrun by tourism.
 Long pebble beaches, crystal-clear water, good restaurants.
-Accommodation significantly cheaper than in Ksamil.
-Top beach: Gjipe Beach (only accessible on foot, 30 min descent, but secluded).
+Accommodation is significantly cheaper than in Ksamil.
+Top beach: Gjipe Beach (only accessible on foot, a 30-minute descent, but secluded).

-3. Himarë – beach town with history: Charming small town between Dhërmi and Saranda.
-A Greek minority lives here, so you'll find excellent Greek-Albanian cuisine.
-There's a beach right in town, plus hidden coves like...
-Livadhi Beach north of the city.
+3. Himarë – A beach town steeped in history: A charming small town nestled between Dhërmi and Saranda.
+Home to a Greek minority, it boasts excellent Greek-Albanian cuisine.
+The town has a beach right in its center, and there are also hidden coves like Livadhi Beach just north of the town.

-4. Gjipe Beach – The insider tip: Between Dhërmi and Himarë lies Albania's most secluded, idyllic bay.
-It's only accessible on foot via a 4-km hiking trail (or by boat from Himarë).
-Canyon-like cliffs, turquoise water, and often just a handful of people.
+4. Gjipe Beach – A hidden gem: Between Dhërmi and Himarë lies Albania's most secluded dream cove.
+Accessible only on foot via a 4-km hiking trail (or by boat from Himarë).
+Canyon-like cliffs, turquoise water, often just a handful of people.
 For campers: There's a small campervan parking area in the canyon (€10/night).

-6. Vlora – Gateway to the Riviera: The largest city on the Riviera, less for a direct beach holiday (the city beach is okay), but as a base.
-From Vlorë you take the legendary Llogara Pass Road high (1,027 m with a view of the entire coast) before you turn into the Riviera towns.
+6. Vlora – Gateway to the Riviera: The largest city on the Riviera, less suitable for a direct beach holiday (the city beach is okay), but rather as a base.
+From Vlora, you drive up the legendary Llogara Pass road (1,027 m with views of the entire coast) before turning off towards the Riviera towns.

 Tirana, Berat and Gjirokastra: UNESCO cultural heritage in the interior

-Besides the Albanian Riviera The historic cities in the interior of the country are the cultural backbone of every Albania holiday.
-There are three cities you should definitely visit: the capital city Tirana and the two UNESCO World Heritage Sites Advisor and Gjirokastra.
+Besides the Albanian Riviera, the historic cities in the interior of the country form the cultural backbone of any Albanian holiday.
+There are three cities you absolutely shouldn't miss: the capital, Tirana, and the two UNESCO World Heritage sites of Berat and Gjirokastra.

 Tirana – The most colorful capital city in the Balkans: As recently as 2010, Tirana was a gray, socialist city.
 Today, it is one of the most creative cities in the Balkans.
 Former mayor Edi Rama (now prime minister) had entire high-rise facades painted in vibrant colors.
 Skanderbeg Square is the heart of the city.
-Top sights: Bunk'Art 1 and 2 (Nuclear bunker from the Hoxha era, now museums, €10 entrance fee), Dajti Mountain Cable Car (720-m panoramic view over the city, €10), National Historical Museum with the famous "mosaic" gable.
+Top sights: Bunk'Art 1 and 2 (nuclear bunkers from the Hoxha era, now museums, €10 entrance fee), Dajti Mountain cable car (720-meter panoramic view over the city, €10), National Historical Museum with its famous mosaic pediment.

-Food in Tirana: Albanian cuisine is a blend of Italian, Greek, and Turkish influences.
-Must-try: Tavë Kosi (Lamb with yogurt sauce, €8), Byrek (filled puff pastry, €1), Fërgesë (Bell pepper and tomato casserole, €6).
-Top restaurants: Mullixhiu (modern Albanian cuisine), Oda (traditional, 3 courses €15), Padam (Location + atmosphere).
+Dining in Tirana: Albanian cuisine is a blend of Italian, Greek, and Turkish influences.
+Must-try dishes: Tavë Kosi (lamb with yogurt sauce, €8), Byrek (filled phyllo pastry, €1), Fërgesë (pepper and tomato casserole, €6).
+Top restaurants: Mullixhiu (modern Albanian cuisine), Oda (traditional, 3 courses €15), Padam (location + atmosphere).

-Berat – City of a Thousand Windows: A UNESCO World Heritage Site since 2008.
-The Ottoman houses on the hillside have so many windows that the town looks like a single mosaic of windows in the sunlight.
-Kala Fortress The hill is inhabited (!) – 100 people still live today in the Ottoman houses within the fortress, among 13th-century churches and frescoes by Onufri (Albania's most famous icon painter).
+Berat – The City of a Thousand Windows: A UNESCO World Heritage Site since 2008.
+The Ottoman houses on the hillside have so many windows that the city, bathed in sunlight, resembles a mosaic of windows.
+The Kala Fortress on the hill is inhabited (!) – 100 people still live in the Ottoman houses within the fortress, nestled among 13th-century churches and frescoes by Onufri (Albania's most famous icon painter).
 Plan for two full days.

 Albanian Alps: Hike from Theth to Valbona and insider tips

-The Albanian Alps (Bjeshkët e Nemuna The Albanian Alps (also known as the Cursed Mountains) are the most surprising region of Albania for many travelers.
-Pristine 2,700-meter peaks, deep gorges, traditional stone houses, and wolves and bears roam the forests.
-In terms of spectacular scenery and authenticity, the Albanian Alps can easily compete with the Swiss or Austrian Alps – but you'll pay a third of the price.
+The Albanian Alps (Bjeshkët e Nemuna – Cursed Mountains) are the most surprising region of Albania for many travelers.
+Pristine 2,700-meter peaks, deep gorges, traditional stone houses, wolves and bears roaming the forests.
+In terms of spectacular scenery and authenticity, the Albanian Alps can easily compete with the Swiss or Austrian Alps – but you pay a third of the price.

-Sights in Theth: Theth Church from the 18th century, Theth's Blue Eye (small mountain pool with intensely blue water), Grunasi Waterfall (30-minute hike), Lock-in Tower (medieval fortified tower for the victims of blood feuds).
+Sights in Theth: Theth Church (18th century), Blue Eye of Theth (small mountain pool with intense blue water), Grunasi Waterfall (30-minute hike), Lock-in Tower (medieval watchtower for blood feud victims).

-The legendary Theth Valbona hike: The 3-day hike from Theth to Valbona is considered one of the most beautiful Alpine hikes in Europe.
-Day 1: 6–8 hours ascent over the Valbona Pass (1,795 m) with incredible panoramic views.
-Day 2: 6 hours descent to Valbona.
-Day 3: Ferry crossing the Lake Komani (One of the most beautiful lakes in the world, like the Norwegian fjords but cheaper) back to Shkodra.
+The legendary Theth-Valbona hike: This 3-day hike from Theth to Valbona is considered one of the most beautiful alpine hikes in Europe.
+Day 1: 6-8 hour ascent over the Valbona Pass (1,795 m) with incredible panoramic views.
+Day 2: 6-hour descent to Valbona.
+Day 3: Ferry across Lake Komani (one of the most beautiful lakes in the world, like the Norwegian fjords but more affordable) back to Shkodra.
 Luggage transport by mule can be arranged (€40).

-Komani Lake Ferry: Even if you don't want to hike – a ride on the Lake Komani It's an absolute highlight.
-The artificial reservoir between Shkodra and Fierza is 34 km long, cuts deep into the mountains, and is spectacular.
+Lake Komani Ferry: Even if you don't want to hike, a trip on Lake Komani is an absolute highlight.
+This artificial reservoir between Shkodra and Fierza is 34 km long, cuts deep into the mountains, and is spectacular.
 The ferry trip takes 3 hours and costs €10 per person.
-From Shkodra, minibuses organize transport to the ferry terminal.
+Minibuses from Shkodra organize transport to the ferry terminal.

 Albania: Costs in 2026: Europe's cheapest travel destination?

-The question about the Costs for a holiday in Albania This is one of the country's biggest advantages.
-In 2026, Albania will be the most affordable travel destination in all of Europe west of Romania – significantly cheaper than its neighbors Greece, Italy, and Montenegro.
+The question of cost for a holiday in Albania is one of the country's biggest advantages.
+In 2026, Albania was the most affordable travel destination in all of Europe west of Romania – significantly cheaper than its neighbors Greece, Italy, and Montenegro.
 Here's the complete budget:

-- Beach bar and deck chair: On most Riviera beaches, it costs €10–20 for two sun loungers and a parasol for the whole day.
-In premium beach clubs in Ksamil, it can cost up to €40 per day.
+- Beach bar and sun lounger: On most Riviera beaches, €10–20 for 2 sun loungers + parasol for the whole day.
+In premium beach clubs in Ksamil, up to €40 per day.

-- Sightseeing attractions: Butrint €10, Theth National Park €5, Bunk'Art €10, Lake Komani ferry €10.
+- Sights: Butrint €10, Theth National Park €5, Bunk'Art €10, Lake Komani ferry €10.
 All significantly cheaper than comparable attractions in Greece.

 Overall budget overview (2 people):